 French Onion Soup Recipe Without Wine or Sherry

 Disclaimer: This article may contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

-Regardless of your reasons, there are many people who want to make a delicious, classic French onion soup without alcohol of any kind.
-French onion soup recipes can also seem unattainable because they always seem to require that you have special oven-safe bowls or crocks so you can do the traditionally melting of the cheese on top of the crouton.
+Many recipes can also seem unattainable because they always seem to require that you have special oven-safe bowls or crocks so you can do the traditional melting of the cheese on top of the crouton.
 However, these aren’t necessary at all!
-In fact, I don’t have these bowls and I’ve developed a great way to make French onion soup without crocks or other oven-safe bowls.

-French Onion Soup Recipe Without Wine
+Delicious French Onion Soup Without Wine!

-At its core, French onion soup is a delicate marriage between deeply caramelized onions simmered in a rich broth — typically homemade beef stock, but chicken stock is also very commonly used.
 To add to this gorgeous simplicity, it’s then usually topped with a toasty, crusty crouton and then some melted Gruyere cheese.
 The result is a molten wonderland of deep and comforting flavours that is completely delicious.

 Because of the few ingredients in the soup, you do need each component to really hold it’s own.
 I go into detail about how to properly caramelise onions in my caramelised onions recipe and its the same process used in my onion dip recipe.